Abstract and Concrete Nouns

 Your dreams are based on what happens to you during the day. → countable abstract noun

-Her unbelievable beauty made every one fascinated. → common abstract noun
+Her unbelievable beauty fascinated everyone. → common abstract noun

-We dedicated all the money of the wedding to the charity. → common abstract noun
+We donated all the money from the event to charity. → common abstract noun

 See you on Wednesday. → proper abstract noun